Some-CodingGuy/Spring-Boot-Web-Project/README.md

 But, as for now I will first finish it completely, then I'll go through it and make a full description of the project.
 ###

+As for now, the project uses a local database that is in a docker container.